bcptraining/snowparkdev/README.md

 ---

-### 🗂️ What’s the `.toml` File?
+## 🗂️ What’s the `.toml` File?

 The `.toml` file is a structured configuration file generated during deployment.
 It contains metadata about:

 - The target Snowflake account and role
 - The database and schema
 - The objects to deploy (e.g., functions, procedures)
 - Source paths and build settings

 This file acts as an intermediary between your `snowflake.yml` manifest and the Snowflake CLI, enabling reproducible and declarative deployments.

----
+> ⚠️ **Note:** This project does **not** use `.snowflake/config.toml`.
+> That file is typically used by the Snowflake CLI for manual workflows, but it is **ignored** here.
+> All configuration is generated dynamically by `deploy_snowflake_app.py`, so you can safely delete or ignore `.snowflake/config.toml`.

+The generated `.toml` file lives temporarily during the deployment process and reflects the contents of `snowflake.yml` combined with secrets injected into the environment.
+It ensures that the Snowflake CLI receives all necessary context without relying on persistent config files.

 ### 🔐 Authentication Summary